softpva/clinic/readme.md

 >
 > - Where:
 > - 'language' can be: 'en' or 'pt' (if omitted 'pt' it'll be default)
->    The language option will set several conditions, for example the search of zip or cep code in US or Brazil, respectively, or the local date configurations.
+>    The language option will set several conditions, for example the search of zip code or cep in US or Brazil, respectively, and  the local date configurations.
 > - 'database' is the name of SQLite database to be read or to be created. (if omitted 'clinic.db' it'll be used)